sidra-hussain/ChatGPTravel/README.md

+# ChatGPTravel: AI-Assisted Travel Planning

-GW Bachelor of Science in Computer Science Senior Design 2023-2024
+**The George Washington University – Bachelor of Science in Computer Science Senior Design (2023-2024)**

+This senior design project was a collaborative effort between my team and me, earning the **Gary and Judy Bard Entrepreneurial Engineering Endowment Award** for innovation in entrepreneurship.
+The project was later ported from my school GitHub account after our team graduated.

-Team 404ERROR
+## Team 404ERROR
+- **Sidra Hussain**
+- **Colin Ranck**
+- **Sarah Jagerdeo**
+- **Evan Fries**

 # Introduction to chatGPTravel
 chatGPTravel bridges the gap between knowing where you want to travel to, but not knowing what to do at your destination once you arrive.
 Our service creates a travel itinerary for a user-specified location based on a selected optimization metric, such as cost, rating, or time and activity suggestions genrated using chatGPT
 # Overview